 Ukraine is seeking to sign a shale gas production-sharing agreement with Chevron Corp.
-(CVX) within two months after winning over local opposition to drilling for the fuel as the nation speeds up efforts to cut reliance on Russia.
+(CVX:US) within two months after winning over local opposition to drilling for the fuel as the nation speeds up efforts to cut reliance on Russia.

 Local authorities in regions where Chevron plans to start drilling have withdrawn objections, on environmental grounds, to the development, Ecology and Natural Resources Minister Oleh Proskuryakov told a conference in Ukraine’s capital of Kiev.
 Chevron may start drilling at the field, in the western regions of Lviv and Ivano-Frankivsk, by the year-end, Proskuryakov said.